gohugoio/hugoDocs/content/en/hugo-pipes/introduction.md

 {{ $style := resources.Get "sass/main.scss" | resources.ToCSS | resources.Minify | resources.Fingerprint }}
 <link rel="stylesheet" href="{{ $style.Permalink }}">
 ```
+Place the above code within the HTML where you would normally include your CSS such as the Base template.

 ### Method aliases